cpardue/cpardue.github.io/_posts/2021-04-01-TCM-PEH-Manual-Buffer-Overflow-Notes.md

 Tool in MSF is pattern_create<br>
 /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 3000 // -l is Length<br>
 Hit enter<br>
-It generates a crazy cyclical code that will have to be sent into server</p>
+It generates a crazy cyclical code that will have to be sent into server.
+We will later come back and feed a new value back to the tool to find the offset, because maths.  </p>
 <hr>
 <p class="has-line-data" data-line-start="124" data-line-end="138">New demo script, named <a href="http://2.py">2.py</a>:<br>
 {% highlight ruby %}<br>